vitaly-t/spex/API.md

 <li><code>index</code> - index of the resolved data in the sequence</li>
 <li><code>data</code> - the data resolved</li>
 </ul>
+<p>The function is called with the same <code>this</code> context as the calling method.</p>
-<p>The function can optionally return a promise object, if data processing is done asynchronously.
+<p>It can optionally return a promise object, if data processing is done asynchronously.
 If a promise is returned, the method will not request the next value from the <code>source</code> function, until the promise has been resolved.</p>
 <p>If the function throws an error or returns a promise that rejects, the sequence terminates,